-TIf you do not meet the legal residency requirements to file for divorce in California, or if parties have religious or financial reasons to stay married but they wish to protect their financial affairs and establish support or child custody without the divorce process, Legal Separations are available.
+TIf you do not meet the legal residency requirements to file for divorce in California, or if parties have religious or financial reasons to stay married, but they wish to protect their financial affairs and establish support or child custody without the divorce process, Legal Separations are available.
 The parties in these actions remain legally married and cannot remarry unless they file for divorce.

 Property settlement, spousal support, child support, and custody and visitation can all be resolved through the process of legal separation.
 Just as in the divorce process, if there is a dispute on any of those issues, the parties must go to court and have the matter decided by a judge.

-It is good idea for couples who choose to live separately while remaining married to obtain a separation agreement if they can reach an agreement without litigation.
+It is a good idea for couples who choose to live separately while remaining married to obtain a separation agreement if they can reach an agreement without litigation.
 This agreement will help you outline what happens to your finances and determines support for children while protecting your assets in case a divorce does occur.

 Filing for Legal Separation